 The End at Masada National Park

 By 73 CE, Masada was the last Jewish stronghold.
 So the Roman governor of Iudaea, Lucius Flavius Silva, headed the Roman legion X Fretensis and laid siege to Masada.
 Then the Roman legion surrounded Masada; built a circumvallation wall and a siege ramp against the western face of the plateau.
 According to Josephus, when Roman troops entered the fortress, they discovered that its defendants had set all the buildings but the food storerooms ablaze and committed mass suicide or killed each other, 960 men, women, and children in total.

 A Byzantine Monastery of Marda

 On my private tours of Masada National Park.
 I like to take the cablecar and start with the Northern Palace complex.
-It’s really the pearl of every visit to Masada!
-So if you happen to visit the site don’t skip that for sure.
-Then I show my guests the Roman bathhouse which is very well preserved and next to it there is the Jewish ritual bath the rebels built.
-If time permits it we can go and visit some of the fortification and the water system that, to be honest, is an engineering feat by itself.
-I mean how did Herod was able to bring so much water in the middle of the desert? well for that you will need to go on one of my guided tours of Masada National Park.
+It’s the pearl of every visit to Masada!
+So if you visit the site, don’t skip that for sure.
+Then I show my guests the Roman bathhouse, which is very well preserved, and next to it is the Jewish ritual bath the rebels built.
+If time permits, we can visit some of the fortifications and the water system, which is an engineering feat by itself.
+I mean, how did Herod was able to bring so much water in the middle of the desert?
+Well, you will need to go on one of my guided tours of Masada National Park.